wmemorgan/lambda-tl-training/Day_2/daily_project_day2.md

         - Get clarity on my role in the mitigation plan

 ---
-### Case 6
+### Case study 6
 A student comes to you, very clearly upset, and reports that they feel they were being harassed or discriminated against by another student.

+1. Any questions you would want answered before taking action or additional information you might need
+    - What are the required steps when I see a student in violation of code conduct.

+2. What steps you would take
+    - Schedule a 1-on-1 meeting ASAP
+    - LISTEN and take notes about the situation
-Escalate this immediately to my SL and ask for intervention from Lambda team members that are qualified to handle these types of issues.
+    - Escalate this immediately to my SL and ask for intervention from Lambda team members that are qualified to handle these types of issues.

 4. What would success look like in this situation
 - Student gets the support s/he needs